-The fair value of the securities are sensitive to adverse changes in discount rates, which represent estimates of the rates of return that institutional investors would require when investing in financial instruments with similar risk and return characteristics.
-On average, a hypothetical 100 basis point increase in discount rates under a discounted cash flow methodology results in a decrease in fair value of the securities (including securitization notes and residual certificates) of 0.69% and 1.10% as of December 31, 2021 and 2022, respectively.
-On average, a hypothetical 200 basis point increase in discount rates results in a decrease in fair value of the securities (including securitization notes and residual certificates) of 1.37% and 2.18% as of December 31, 2021 and 2022, respectively.
+The fair value of the payable to securitization note holders is sensitive to adverse changes in discount rates, which represent estimates of the rates of return that institutional investors would require when investing in financial instruments with similar risk and return characteristics.
+On average, a hypothetical 100 and 200 basis point increase in discount rates results in a decrease in fair value of payable to securitization note holders of \$1.9 million and \$3.7 million, respectively, as of December 31, 2023.
+Adverse changes in credit risk rates and expected prepayment rates do not result in a material impact to the fair value of payable to securitization note holders as of December 31, 2023.
+The Company held no payable to securitization note holders as of December 31, 2022.